 And, because you stay overnight essentially in the middle of nowhere, you have a good chance of spotting the Northern Lights on this tour, too, if the skies are clear.
 Read about my tour here.

-Price: The Goecco tour I did starts at $690 USD per person, which includes transport, guides, overnight accommodation, dinner and breakfast, ice caving and glacier walking, all necessary gear.
-If you're looking for a more cost effective one-day trip, ($100) includes waterfalls, glaciers, and beaches, while ($150) includes a visit to the glacier lagoon.
+Price: The Goecco tour I did starts at $790 USD per person, which includes transport, guides, overnight accommodation, dinner and breakfast, ice caving and glacier walking, all necessary gear.
+That's a lot for a 2-day tour, though.
+If you're looking for a more cost effective one-day trip, ($90) includes waterfalls, glaciers, and beaches, while ($160) includes a visit to the glacier lagoon, too.

 Day 9: Go horseback riding